explo-gr/simple-waybar-mediaplayer/README.md

 # Simple Waybar Mediaplayer

 A simple mediaplayer module for waybar written with **bash** that primarily relies on **playerctl** \
-You can fork it if you feel like it 👍

 ## Requirements
 - Waybar